 Father Hipsley earned a reputation as a champion of the underdog who held a special place in his heart for the incarcerated, Ruppenkamp and Lucas said.

 Prisoners were grateful for his frequent visits, which included opportunities for confession.
-One prisoner confided that if there were ever a riot, he would throw himself on top of Father Hipsley to protect him.
+One prisoner confided to the priest that if there were ever a riot, he would throw himself on top of Father Hipsley to protect him.
 Using threads from his prison uniform, another inmate crafted a cross for the priest as a gift.

 Soon after Father Hipsley retired from prison ministry and could no longer visit inmates, he stood outside the prison gates.
 Wearing a stole, he made the sign of the cross in the air and offered absolution to all the men inside who were truly sorry for their sins but were unable to confess to a priest.